robfatland/nexus/data/api.md

 ### Narrative

+To follow this narrative it helps to have in mind *five* virtual locations.
+Together they comprise our development environment:

+- A local laptop that may include a Python installation
+- The Azure portal: An interface to the Azure cloud on a laptop browser tab
+- An Azure Virtual Machine (VM) we launch using the Azure portal
+    - Once launched we login using `keypair` authentication
+    - We run an instance of VSCode on this Azure VM.
+        - It appears on our laptop looking like the VSCode application...
+        - ...but -- emphasis -- it is running on the Azure VM, *not* on our laptop
+- A CosmosDB NoSQL instance running on the Azure cloud
+    - We launch and configure this using the Azure portal
+- An Azure Function App (serverless function) running on the Azure cloud
+    - We develop the Function App content on the Azure VM using VSCode
+    - We then *publish* the Function App to Azure from the Azure VM

+This may seem unnecessarily Byzantine but it is the best we can manage at this time, with three advantages: This approach mostly bypasses laptop configuration because everything happens in a browser or on VSCode.
+This approach includes support for debugging, an important component of publishing data to the web as an Application Programming Interface (API).
+And thirdly this approach provides data access as a fairly robust, secure channel.

+Here is the 'what we do, what happens' narrative:

 - Get the data in digital form
 - Set up / run pre-processing: Get a test dataset in tabular (`csv`) form